RekGRpth/gawkextlib/redis/doc/README.md

 * Interested in release candidates or unstable versions? [check the repository](https://sourceforge.net/u/paulinohuerta/gawkextlib_d/ci/master/tree/)

-* To run the code below, which uses the extension and its name is *myscript.awk* try,
+* You can try running the following code, which uses the extension,

-    /path-to-gawk/gawk -f myscript.awk /dev/null

     :::awk
     @load "redis"